apache/incubator-kie-kogito-runtimes/README.md

     * Update the *Compatibility matrix* in `droolsjbpm-knowledge/droolsjbpm-introduction-docs/src/main/docbook/en-US/Chapter-Compatibility/Chapter-Compatibility_matrix.xml`.

+        * Cherry pick that change to master too.

 * Create the tag locally.
 The arguments are the Drools version, the jBPM version:

         $ droolsjbpm-build-bootstrap/script/release/git-tag-locally-all.sh 5.2.0.Final 5.1.0.Final